DataDog/hiring-engineers/answers.md

 Vagrant is fast and simple and *most* of the time has low dependency issues if done right.
 As DataDog instructed, I went with Ubunutu 16.04

-Next, following the instructions here: https://www.vagrantup.com/intro/getting-started/ and downloading the packager for mac.
+Next, following the instructions here: https://www.vagrantup.com/intro/getting-started/ and downloading the installer for mac.

 To ensure 16.04 version, I ran these commands in my terminal once the installation was done
 $ vagrant init ubuntu/xenial64